MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 <!-- ====================================================================== -->
 ## Compatibility and constraints

-Key compatibility limitations include the operating system and rendering in framework and non-framework apps. <!-- todo: what are the constraints about rendering, in framework and non-framework apps? -->
+Key compatibility limitations include the operating system and rendering in framework and non-framework apps.

 <!-- ------------------------------ -->